sstelfox/stelfox.net/content/notes/syslog_ng.md

 ```

 With this in place you can make use of the audit tools as normal, while on the
-log host, by cat'ing in appropriate file(s) into the tool.
+log host, by `cat`'ing in appropriate file(s) into the tool.
 For an example:

 ```
 cat /var/log/remote/testhost.example.tld/2017/10/19_audit.log | aureport --interpret --failed --executable